kisslinux/kisslinux.github.io/pkg.md

 - Downloads the source files defined in the `pkgfile`.
 - Verifies their checksums.
-- Builds the package.
+- All source files are moved to `build/src`.
+- The package is built.
+- The package is "installed" to `build/pkg`.
 - The package's database entry is included in the package.
 - Generates a `.manifest` containing the package's contents.
-- Generates a `pkg-version.tar.gz` file.
+- Generates a `PKG-pkg_version-release.tar.gz` file.

 **Add**